-If the teacher has given you permission to drop off your child, please be back for pick up at least five minutes before the scheduled end of class and wait in the lobby until the class is dismissed.
+If teachers/staff have given you permission to drop off your child, please be back for pick up at lease five minutes before the scheduled end of class and wait in the lobby until the class is dismissed.
 Please be on time because staff cannot leave until all children are picked up.
 If you are more than 15 minutes late for pick up twice in one session, a $15 late fee will be applied to your account.

-Payment may be made by cash, check, credit card (Visa, Master Card, American Express only) or Paypal through Whole Children’s website (www.wholechildren.org) prior to the start of class.
+Payment may be made by cash, check, credit card or through Jack Rabbit, Whole Children's class registration software, which can be found on Whole Children's website prior to the start of class.

 Many of the classes have a maximum number of participants.
 To guarantee a spot in the class, a deposit or full payment is required.
 Otherwise, if the class fills up, priority will go to students who have paid; students who have registered but not paid may lose their spot.

-If needed, a payment plan may be set up with the Administrative and Bookkeeping Coordinator.
+If needed, a payment plan may be set up with the office.
 Payment plans can be flexible, including being set up to pay weekly.
 Whatever plan is approved, this plan will include the full class price regardless of whether the student attends all classes.

 No refunds will be given once the program has started except under extreme circumstances or for new students trying a class for the first time.

-Classes for children who are deemed eligible through the Hampshire/Franklin Department of Developmental Services are $100 unless otherwise noted.
+Siblings get a 25 percent discount if they are signed up for the same class.
+Hour-long classes for children who are deemed eligible through the Hampshire/Franklin Department of Developmental Services are $100, excluding February vacation week.

 Take two or more regularly priced classes and get a 15 percent discount (excludes DDS-reduced price and grant-funded classes).